jradavenport/qthist2d/README.md

-# qthist2d
+# Quad Tree Histogram 2D
-Use a simple Quad Tree to compute a histogram
+Use a simple Quad Tree to compute a histogram (counts or density) in 2 dimensions